CSharperMantle/e_oct_dice/README.md

 You may also obtain a copy of this license at [LICENSE-BSD](LICENSE-BSD).

-### PCB, schematic, physical and anything other than code: CC BY-SA 4.0 International
+### PCB, schematic, physical design and everything else: CC BY-SA 4.0 International

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.